Jerric1801/cxd-question-generator/README.md

 ## How It Works

-The application uses the Google Gemini API directly from the client-side.
-The API key is read from the `PUBLIC_GEMINI_API_KEY` environment variable and used to make requests to the Gemini API to generate random icebreaker questions.

-**Note:** The `PUBLIC_` prefix is required for environment variables to be accessible in the client-side code.
+The application calls Netlify Functions on the server to generate questions and manage the shared people list.
+The Gemini API key stays private on the server.
+Editing the people list requires the `ADMIN_TOKEN`.

 ## Technologies Used

 - **Astro** - Modern web framework for static site generation
 - **Tailwind CSS** - Utility-first CSS framework (locally installed)
 - **Google Gemini API** - AI-powered question generation
-- **Netlify** - Hosting and deployment platform
+- **Netlify** - Hosting and deployment platform with Functions and Blobs storage

 ## Contributing